Siphonops annulatus (Mikan, 1822)

-Diagnosis: Siphonops annulatus can be distinguished by the following combination of characters: a maximum known total length of 450 mm (Maciel and Hoogmoed 2011); annuli numbering 78–98 (Taylor 1973); annular grooves that completely encircle the body, except for three or four posteriormost annuli near the vent (Maciel and Hoogmoed 2011).
+Siphonops annulatus can be distinguished from Gymnopis syntrema due to the former having larger maximum known total length of 450 mm (Maciel and Hoogmoed 2011), annuli numbering 78 – 98 (Taylor 1973), and annular grooves that completely encircle the body except for three or four posterior most annuli near the vent (Maciel and Hoogmoed 2011).

-This caecilian is bluish-black to slate in color, with grooves edged in white or cream (Taylor 1968).
-The ventral coloration is primarily dark ultramarine (Taylor 1968).
-The head is lighter in color on the dorsal surface, with small white spots at the tentacle aperture and nostril (Taylor 1968).
+In life, this caecilian is bluish-black to slate in color, with grooves edged in white or cream.
+The ventral coloration is primarily dark ultramarine.
+The head is lighter in color on the dorsal surface, with small white spots at the tentacle aperture and nostril.
 A white spot also covers the vent area (Taylor 1968).
 Females brooding young are paler than other adults (Wilkinson et al. 2008).

 Distribution and Habitat